hashgraph/stablecoin-studio/contracts/README.md

    - `Freezable.sol`: abstract contract implementing the *freeze* and *unfreeze* operations (if an account is frozen, it will not be able to operate with the stable coin until unfrozen).
    - `Pausable.sol`: abstract contract implementing the *pause* and *unpause* operations (if a token is paused, nobody will be able to operate with it until the token is unpaused).
    - `Rescatbale.sol`: abstract contract implementing the *rescue* operation (transfer tokens from the treasury to another account).
+   - `Reserve.sol`: abstract contract implementing the reserve for the stable coin (checking against the current reserve before minting, changing the reserve data feed, etc.).
    - `Roles.sol`: Contains the definition of the roles that can be assigned for every stable coin.
    - `Supplieradmin.sol`: abstract contract implementing all the cashin role assignment and management (assigning/removing the role as well as setting, increasing and decreasing the cash-in limit).
    - `TokenOwner.sol`: abstract contract that stores the addresses of the *HTS precompiled smart contract* and the *underlying token* related to the stable coin.
 All the smart contracts mentioned above, inherit from this abstract contract.